pairinstability/LAO/docs/design.md

 - `reset()` sets the size to 0, removing all elements.

 Accessing elements
 ===

 element access is achieved with overloaded parentheses operators, for example `a(1,2)`.

+This library uses zero-indexing. one-indexing probably makes more sense, like MATLAB, but this is more convenient.

 functions that operate on matrices